-LAWS1021 Law of Torts L Т Ρ S J С Course Type: Co ompulsory Law Paper 2 2 0 0 0 4
+LAWS1021 Law of Torts L Т Р S J С Course Type: Co Course Type: Compulsory Law Paper 0 0 4

-Course Description:: With growing focus on citizen rights across the country, this course is designed to study the principles of tortious liability, the defences available in an action for torts, the capacity of parties to sue and be sued and matters connected therewith.
+With growing focus on citizen rights across the country, this course is designed to study the principles of tortious liability, the defences available in an action for torts, the capacity of parties to sue and be sued and matters connected therewith.
 Further, this Course is designed to study the specific torts against an individual and property.
 The rights of individuals against mass torts and industrial torts are discussed.
 Students are also encouraged to reflect on the alternative forms of judicial proceedings, and also the remedies provided under the recently enacted Consumer Protection Act, 2019 and Motor Vehicles Act, 1988 as amended by MV (Amendment) Act 2019